firdausi555/firdausi555/README.md

 💼 Currently:
-- 🧠 working with an organization as a backend developer
+- 🧠 working as a backend developer
 - 📈 Working on full-stack projects using **Python**, **Django**, and **FastAPI**
 - 🌱 Learning  **Low-Level Design (LLD)**, and **DSA**